JordanYHChan/ShowRunningOrder/SECURITY.md

 ## Reporting a Bug

-The `standard` team and community take all security bugs in `standard` seriously.
-Thank you for improving the security of `standard`.
+The `ShowRunningOrder` team and community take all security bugs in `ShowRunningOrder` seriously.
+Thank you for improving the security of `ShowRunningOrder`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing the lead maintainer at jordanyhchan@gmail.com.